NKhaniDev/FirstProject-html-css/README.md

 The Mech3D website showcases a platform aimed at providing specialized services in CAD design, prototype development, and manufacturing within the mechanical engineering sector.
 It targets engineering firms, project managers, and innovators looking to enhance their product development process through advanced 3D modeling and printing technologies.
 The site likely serves as a portfolio and contact point for obtaining Mech3D's expertise in bringing engineering projects from conceptualization to reality.

 ### Structure
-I followed the traditional CV framework since it is not overly complicated and it will be easy for the users to find the information they are looking for.
 The Mech3D website has a single, long, scrolling page design.
 My structure features a fixed top navigation that connects the user to each of the sections from anywhere on the page.

 **Website Sections:**
 1. **_Home / Landing page:_** A simple introduction that presents the overarching concept of the robot, giving users an understanding of what this website offers.